xlink-network/xlink-docs/developers/contracts/BridgeEndpoint.md

 #### `finalizeUnwrap`

 Completes an unwrap transaction and releases tokens to the recipient.
-If the token transfer was delayed (timelocked), the unwrap is finalized manually.
-The function loops through each orderHash and calls _finalizeUnwrap(orderHash), which ensures the transaction is not already completed, transfers tokens from unwrapSent mapping to the recipient and marks the order as sent.
+If the token transfer was delayed (timelocked), the unwrap must be manually finalized.
+The function loops through each `orderHash` and calls `_finalizeUnwrap(orderHash)`, which verifies that the transaction has not already been completed, transfers tokens from `unwrapSent` mapping to the recipient and marks the order as sent.
 Finally, it emits `FinalizeUnwrapEvent.`

 ##### Parameters
 ```solidity